 Cognitive Decline, Delirium, Alzheimer’s and Dementia in the Elderly

 The greater harm to those over the age of 65 who are otherwise living independently is also related to the increased risks to impaired cognition.
-Benzodiazepines are associated with statistically significant, negative effects for the cognitive domains of working memory, processing speed, divided attention, visuoconstruction, recent memory, and expressive language that may not resolve after cessation.
+Benzodiazepines are linked to noticeable negative effects on cognitive abilities like memory, thinking speed, attention, drawing things, recent memory, and talking, which might not get better even after stopping the medication.

-Findings after this study are mixed.
-A second study from the University of Washington with conflicting outcomes came out refuting the risk, stating that only those on moderate or lower doses developed Alzheimer’s.
-A more recently published meta-analysis found no association between benzodiazepines and dementia.
-Despite this, the analysis found that the pooled evidence shows that risk of dementia is high in patients taking benzodiazepines.
-More research is needed to determine if there is a clear association.
+Later findings present a mixed picture.
+A University of Washington study contradicts earlier results.
+According to this study, only those on moderate or lower doses developed Alzheimer’s.
+A recent meta-analysis found no connection between benzodiazepines and dementia.
+However, despite this, the overall evidence suggests a higher risk of dementia in patients taking benzodiazepines.
+More research is necessary to establish a clear association.

 Accidents in the Elderly